 7. Trying to Time the Market

 Many investors try to time the market, aiming to buy at the lowest point and sell at the peak.
 However, predicting short-term market movements is incredibly difficult and risky.
-Trying to wait for the perfect moment can lead to missed opportunities and increased stress.
+Rather than attempting to time the market, focus on long-term strategies based on your financial goals.
+Consistent investment over time typically yields better results.

 8. Impatience